 The NYSE and Nasdaq have seen their share of trading in the securities they list drop to less than 27 percent as venues providing cheaper costs and more flexibility about how orders are executed gained traction, according to data compiled by Bloomberg.
 Dark pools and brokers use stock prices established by exchanges when they match buy and sell requests.
 Almost one- third of U.S. equities volume traded away from exchanges this year, Bloomberg data show.

-Dark pools accounted for 13.6 percent of U.S. equities volume in April, according to data compiled by Rosenblatt Securities Inc. Crossfinder, owned by Credit Suisse Group AG (CS), was the largest, trading 126 million shares daily, followed by Goldman Sachs Group Inc.’s Sigma X, Knight Capital Group Inc.’s Knight Link system and Barclays LX, owned by Barclays Plc, the May 31 report said.
+Dark pools accounted for 13.6 percent of U.S. equities volume in April, according to data compiled by Rosenblatt Securities Inc. Crossfinder, owned by Credit Suisse Group AG (CS:US), was the largest, trading 126 million shares daily, followed by Goldman Sachs Group Inc.’s Sigma X, Knight Capital Group Inc.’s Knight Link system and Barclays LX, owned by Barclays Plc, the May 31 report said.

 The average execution size for all except four of the U.S. alternative trading venues, or ATSs, tracked by Rosenblatt was less than 300 shares, comparable to what occurs on exchanges, according to the report.